rpandit-coder/BSE_Template_Portfolio/index.md

 </details>

 # Final Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My final milestone is ...

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My second milestone is ...
 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone
 My first milestone was getting the keypad and RGB LED up and running with the Arduino!
 So I first tinkered around to make create a code that worked with the keypad.
 Each number or letter button on the 4 x 4 keypad was expressed by the input of two different pins on the Arduino.
 I used an array for the rows, using 4 pins on the Arduino, and another array to express the 4 columns of the keypad.
 Using arrays, in this project was especially useful for making a specific code to punch into the keypad.
-By creating an array with my desired code, and
+I created an array with my desired code, and then an array with "null" numbers represent the last 4 numbers pressed into the keypad.
+If the last 4 numbers pressed onto the keypad are the same as the correct code, then the RGB LED light turns green, and the serial monitor prints "CORRECT".
+And if the wrong code is pressed, then the LED turns "red", and the serial monitor reads "INCORRECT".
 <details>
 <summary>First Milestone Code: With the Keypad and RGB LED</summary>
 <br>